pyplan/pyplan-docs/source/User Guide/Migrating from Cubeplan.md

 It is an excellent exercise for learning Pyplan translating an old Cubeplan model.
 ## Similarities
 Pyplan organizes Python code through influence diagrams the same as Cubeplan, but in this case, nodes could contain different type of objects (i.e. Pandas, Numpy, Xarray) so that the programmer needs to be aware of that when creating calculations.
 Nodes have a Title and an Identifier to call them from other nodes.
-Navigating through the model works exactly the same, following inputs or outputs or by
+Navigating through the model works exactly the same, following inputs or outputs or by exploring the influence diagram.
+Nodes also include a documentation.

 ## Differences

 ## Functions equivalence list
 Check examples available in  **Pyplan Library** folder to see how things  you did in Cubeplan are now done using **Pyplan** .